Daily Schedule

 This session supports IAQA’s commitment to advancing professional standards and protecting public health.
 Attendees leave with stronger risk-recognition skills, clearer regulatory understanding, and increased confidence navigating asbestos concerns encountered during routine building evaluations.

 Building on the Winter Break preview session regarding interpreting fire/smoke analytical data, we will now share experiences from the LA Fire response work in 2025.
-Lessons learned during this fast-moving response work that impacted so many.
+The lessons learned during this fast-moving response work impacted so many.

-Alice Delia, PhD provides firsthand insight regarding the AIHA Wildfire Technical Guidebook 'Red Book 2' development, considerations/deliberations.
-1 or more field consultants will weigh in with their experience interpreting fire/smoke analytical data, this session/workshop will incorporate more data and es sampling and deciphering the data for insurance companies and homeowners.
+Alice Delia, PhD will provide firsthand insight regarding the AIHA Wildfire Technical Guidebook 'Red Book 2' development, considerations, and deliberations.
+1 or more field consultants will weigh in with their experience interpreting fire/smoke analytical data.
+This workshop will incorporate data and environmental smoke sampling, and deciphering the data for insurance companies and homeowners.

 • 1:00 pm | Silica Exposure, OSHA Compliance, and Available Resources, Vince Moiso | Room TBA